brown-cs132-s13/labs/sessions/lab.md

 As you saw in the Node lab, writing HTML pages with Javascript becomes unpleasant quickly as your page gets bigger.
-In order to build large pages which incorporate data fed in by your application, you should use a templating language.
-These languages are mixes of HTML-like syntaxes and code which allow you to build
+In order to build large pages which incorporate data provided by your application, you should use a templating language.
+These languages are mixes of HTML-like syntax and code which allow you to write HTML with application-provided values interspersed.

 The British use a templating engine called <a href="http://jade-lang.com/">Jade</a>, which is a somewhat simpler way of writing HTML.
-It omits the <> </> marks from HTML and is instead based on indents.
+It omits the `<> </>` marks from HTML and is instead based on indents.

-For example, if you would like to create a webpage with a header and an image you would write:
+For example, if you wanted to create a page with a header and an image you would write:

 ```
 h1 This is my header
 img(src="img.jpg")
 ```

-To see a go example, go to the <a href="http://jade-lang.com">Jade</a> website.
+To see an example, go to the <a href="http://jade-lang.com">Jade</a> website.
 The Jade files should go under the views directory that Express has so generously made for us.
 If our file `doc1.jade` is in `views/doc1.jade` we can load in on request by adding the following to `app.js`.